 Putting the Power of Innovation in the Hands of Nurse Administrators

-Ida Moffett School of Nursing’s online Nursing Administration program prepares nurses for roles in health care and nursing leadership.
+Moffett & Sanders School of Nursing’s online Nursing Administration program prepares nurses for roles in health care and nursing leadership.
 Graduates earn a Doctor of Nursing Practice (D.N.P.) and are prepared with the skills and knowledge necessary to succeed at the highest levels of nursing practice and administration.

 Nursing Administration prepares you to: